richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_GlobalVariables.md

 ### Step 4: `GlobalVariable_Child` Pipeline + `Append Variable`

 * Return to the `GlobalVariable_Child` pipeline
-* Add a 'Append Variable' activity to the pipeline canvas with settings:
+* Add an 'Append Variable' activity to the pipeline canvas with settings:
   * Name: `localVariable`
   * Value: `New Value`
 * Add a 'Web' activity to the pipeline canvas, name it `Web_Changed` and change default settings: